 - More sensitive to sound from the rear than cardioid

-Shotgun, or rifle microphones are commonly used in video production and filmmaking for their ability to reject some sound from the sides of the mic.
-As mentioned previously, shotgun mics have no better “reach” than mics with other patterns, but can offer better results in some situations.
+Shotgun, or rifle microphones are commonly used in video production and filmmaking for their ability to reject sound from the sides of the mic.
+As mentioned previously, shotgun mics have no better “reach” than other mics, but can offer better results in some situations.
 As an article from Sound On Sound points out, all shotgun mics use a common directional capsule with an “interference tube” that intercepts incoming off-axis, high-frequency sound.
-In essence, these mics offer some slight directionality over supercardioid and hypercardioid mics, but off-axis attenuation decreases substantially at lower frequencies.
-This means shotgun mics only block high-frequency sound from the sides of the mic when compared to supercardioid and hypercardioid mics, although the length of the microphone barrel makes a difference how it well blocks off-axis sound, and at which frequencies.
+These mics offer some slight directionality over supercardioid and hypercardioid patterns, but off-axis attenuation decreases substantially at lower frequencies.
+This means that shotgun mics mostly block high and upper-midrange frequencies from the sides of the capsule.

+The length of the microphone barrel makes a difference in how well the microphone blocks off-axis sound.
 Longer microphone barrels offer better off-axis “interference”, whereas short barrel shotgun mics offer little to no advantage over supercardioid and hypercardioid designs.
-In fact, the microphone element in short barrel shotgun mics can have more noise, since more sound pressure is required to reach the microphone element through the tube.
+In fact, the microphone element inside of short barrel shotgun mics can have more noise, since more sound pressure is required to reach the microphone element through the interference tube.

-Shotgun microphones are generally superior to built-in camera mics and standard cardioid camera-mounted mics, but aren’t worth the premium price over supercardioid or hypercardioid designs.
-This said, feel free to use a shotgun microphone if you have access to one.
-Many on the market come with handy accessories, such as shock mount to reduce vibration noise, or a windscreen kit for use outdoors.
-The benefit of the accessories from shotgun mics, commonly marketed for video use, can make it more practical than a mic with slightly better specifications.
+Shotgun microphones typically offer superior performance when mounted on camera compared to built-in camera mics, but we feel they aren’t worth the premium price over supercardioid or hypercardioid microphones.
+This said, many shotgun mics come with handy accessories, like shock mounts to reduce vibration noise, or a windscreen kit for use outdoors.
+The benefit of using these accessories can be worth the drawbacks of slightly increased noise and poor off-axis attenuation.

 - Fairly lightweight